tuckerweibell/recipe/docs/src/pages/guides/contributing.md

    - Provide test coverage for the component.
 Recipe's default template for testing includes a visual snapshot for each example from the component's API documentation, automatically providing regression test coverage ensuring that your component _looks as it should_ when initially rendered.
 Beyond this, you should provide additional tests to demonstrate the component _behaves as it should_ upon user interaction.
    - Create a changeset [following semantic versioning](#following-semantic-versioning) to categorize your changes into appropriate headings for our changelog.
 1. **Code review**
-   - A code review from the Recipe team is not required for code to land in Recipe; any engineer with Senior+ frontend skills can review your code.
+   - A code review from the Recipe team is required.
-   - If the Recipe team did not review the PR, they may propose follow-up changes at a later time.
 1. **Publish the new changes**
    - In order for changes to take effect in downstream applications, the changes must be published to npm with a new version number.
 A canary branch will be published on your behalf when your PR is merged into the main Recipe branch.
 Additionally, a "Release" PR will be created containing your changes (and updated automatically upon subsequent changes to the main branch), allowing Recipe maintainers to aggregate changes into a SemVer release at a later time.
    - Downstream applications should be updated to use the new version.